 This post contains affiliate links and I may be compensated a tiny bit if you make a purchase after clicking on the links.
 The Savor Summer College Scholarship winners thank you!

 The PinkRose Breast Cancer College Scholarship

-- Open to U.S. students 18-25 who have lost a parent or legal guardian to breast cancer
+- Open to U.S. students under the age 25 who have lost a parent or legal guardian to breast cancer

 - High school diploma or equivalent required

 - Applicants must be pursuing higher education/training or show proof of acceptance in a qualified program

 - One written statement with specific details required

 - Students must include a copy of the death certificate that indicates breast cancer as a cause of death